What is Fingerstyle Guitar?

-After getting used to the multi-note techniques, practicing ascending arpeggio and descending arpeggio exercises will provide you the finger independence and melodic material for your jams.
+After getting used to the multi-note techniques, you should practice ascending arpeggio and descending arpeggio exercises.
+This will provide you the finger independence and melodic material for your jams.

-Finally, practicing descending chord then melody and after that, first playing melody then ascending chord will effectively improve your technique.
+Finally, you should practice descending chords and then melody.
+After that, first playing a melody and then ascending chords will effectively improve your technique.

 What’s the Best Guitar for Fingerstyle?

-A classical guitar is probably most suitable for fingerstyle.
+A classical guitar is most suitable for fingerstyle.

-A classical guitar is typically made with nylon strings which deform the fingers less than metal string acoustic guitar as they are more flexible.
+A classical guitar is typically made with nylon strings which deform the fingers less than metal strings.
+They are more flexible.

-Fingerstyle guitar is a self-taught technique that gives you an independent attitude as a musician while increasing your skills and musicality.
-Fingerstyle is the name of the whole technique, while fingerpicking is indicating the finger patterns involved in various styles of the technique.
+Fingerstyle guitar is an advanced technique that will increase your skills and musicality.
+Fingerstyle is the name of the whole technique.
+Fingerpicking is indicating the finger patterns involved in various styles of the technique.